GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 [-batch]: Skipping all the "Console.Readline();"(when you need to press enter)and closing automatically the soft at the end.
 [-patchmaker]: Launching the patchmaker.
 [-advancedinfo]: To use after -extractor.
 This option will show advanced info about files extracted.
+[-verifyiso]: Launch the SHA1 verifier.
+It will calculate the SHA1 hash of your iso for verify you have a good dump.

 Patchmaker Options(to put after the option -patchmaker):